 The hydraulic loading and control systems and the instrumentation generally performed well throughout the tests performed.
-Cyclic loading effects, of the sort likely to be found in well trafficked bridges in the field, could be readily discerned (e.g. densification of the soil around the arch barrel, which appeared to enhance load carrying capacity).
-Also particle image velocimetry (PIV) image analysis data could be used in conjunction with soil pressure measurements to determine the main features of the soil-structure interaction mechanisms found in masonry arch bridges, both in the region beneath the load and on the passive side of the arch barrel.
+Cyclic loading effects, of the sort likely to be found in well-trafficked bridges in the field, could be readily discerned (e.g. densification of the soil around the arch barrel, which appears to enhance load-carrying capacity).
+PIV image analysis data could also be used in conjunction with soil pressure measurements to determine the main features of the soil-structure interaction mechanisms found in masonry arch bridges, both in the region beneath the load and on the passive side of the arch barrel.